kubestash/docs/docs/guides/volumesnapshot/statefulset/index.md

 retentionpolicy.storage.kubestash.com/demo-retention created
 ```

+## Backup

-We are ready.
-Now, we have to create a `BackupConfiguration` custom resource targeting Statefulset `kubestash-demo`.
+Now, we have to create a `BackupConfiguration` custom resource targeting the `kubestash-demo` StatefulSet that we have created earlier.

 **Create BackupConfiguration :**

-Now, create a `BackupConfiguration` custom resource to take `volumeSnapshot` of the `kubestash-demo` Statefulset.

 Below is the YAML of the `BackupConfiguration` object that we are going to create,